Man Admits To NJ, NY Bank Robbery Spree

 Special agents of the FBI under the direction of Special Agent in Charge George M. Crouch Jr. in Newark assisted with the investigation leading to Friday's guilty plea.

-Florham Park, Hackensack, Bridgewater, and Franklin police departments in New Jersey, and the Clarkstown police department, also assisted.
+Florham Park, Hackensack, Bridgewater, and Franklin police departments in New Jersey, and the Clarkstown, New York, police department, also assisted.

 Click here to sign up for Daily Voice's free daily emails and news alerts.